Devank-Garg/Image-Magician/README.md

 * Hue

 ## In this Tkinter App I have implemented all the above features to make this hectic task easier
+## Simple run Image Magician or Image Magician2.0 for simple or advanced augmentation features respectively ##